-Final point about complying with the rules and being good citizens
+Final point about complying with the rules and being good citizens.

 PLEASE PLEASE follow the event rules and the traffic laws.
 Please be reasonable and responsible as you travel the course.
 Please pick up your garbage and put it in trash cans.
 There are many people who enjoy doing this event.
-A lot of people in fact based on this year's sell out, the second in a row.
 We want to be able to put on the RTO every year for many years to come.
 Thank you in advance for your consideration and your cooperation.